 Finally, our product manager Iveta Acton Kališová talked about our challenges and how we are solving them, and our plans for the future.
 By regularly implementing new features, we are working towards making out products as accessible and inclusive as possible.
 Apart from switching to mobile VR devices from Pico, we are also developing an all-in-one platform for teachers, trainees, and learning administrators, translating our content to new languages and implementing different skin tones to reflect the diversity of our users.

-You can watch all three talks here, and if you are curious about anything we presented at the wonderful Library 2.0 conference, please don’t hesitate to approach us!
+You can watch all three talks here.
+If you are curious about anything we presented at the wonderful Library 2.0 conference, please don’t hesitate to approach us!